-instance protein-protein interactions network, transcriptional regulatory networks etc. Thinking of networks in a mechanistic way is a process of concretization.
-Instead of moving away from the complete 4D-picture, concrete mechanistic networks aim\to more completely describe it.
+Koon-Kiu Yan 2/26/2015 2:37 PM Deleted: A spectrum of cellular descriptions Thinking of networks in a mechanistic way is a process of concretization - as opposed to the approach in abstract, association networks.
+Instead of moving away from the complete 4D-picture, concrete mechanistic networks aim to get closer to the picture.
 They are intended to describe and integrate many of the physical processes happening inside a living system-- for instance, the processing of information, the chemistry of metabolites and the assembly of molecular machines-- and therefore focus on incorporating various details of interactions.
 Adding further mechanistic detail onto a simple nodes-and-edges skeleton can be visualized as decorating edges with directionality, color, thickness etc. However, incorporating too much detail makes the description intractable.
 That is, the network formalism breaks down if we try to load spatial or temporal information as well as higher-order interactions onto the diagram.
-At certain point, the actual four-dimensional picture is required.
+At a certain point, the actual four-dimensional picture is required.

 The two network approaches essentially complement each other.
 On one hand, thinking in an abstract fashion allows one to transfer mathematical formalism readily between disciplines.
-This can beneficial for the biological sciences, in that it allows the application of formalism developed elsewhere to easily find fruitful application in biology.
+This can be beneficial for the biological sciences, in that it allows the application of formalism developed elsewhere to find fruitful application in biology.
 On the other hand, thinking mechanistically focuses more on the conceptual resemblances between networks.
 Comparison of appropriately matched networks may provide additional intuition into the interactions between molecular components of cells by examining analogous interactions in complex systems for which we have more day-to-day experience.

-Comparison leverages mathematical formalism
+Abstract approach: comparison leverages mathematical formalism

+Let us first focus on abstract-association approach to biological networks.
 The power here of the network formalism lies in its simplicity.
 In the era of Big Data, the network is a very useful data structure with a wide variety of applications in both biology and other data intensive disciplines like computational social science.

-A key comparison between various complex systems focuses on the topology.
+A key comparison between various complex systems focuses on network topology.
 The earliest and probably most important observation is that many networks organize themselves into scale-free architectures in which a majority of the nodes contain very few connections (edges) while a few (also called hubs) are highly connected [8].
 A surprisingly large number of networks that one comes into contact with have a scale-free architecture - e.g. the Internet, air transport routes and many social networks [9].

+Another important notion is that of a small-world network, which has a short average path length between any two nodes.
 A scale-free network is a kind of small-world network because hubs ensure that the distance between any two nodes is small [10][11].
 For example, the presence of hubs in the airport network makes it possible to travel between any two cities in the world within a short interval of time.
-However, not every small world network has to be scale-free.
-An example of a prominent small-world network that is not scale-free is the mammalian cerebral cortex.
-The cortical neuronal network is subdivided into more than 100 distinct, highly modular, areas [12] that are dominated by connections that are internal to each area, with only ~20% of all connections being between neurons in different areas [13].
+However, not every small-world network is scale-free.
+An example of this is the mammalian cerebral cortex.
+The cortical neuronal network is subdivided into more than 100 distinct, highly modular, areas [12] that are dominated by connections internal to each area, with only ~20% of all connections being between neurons in different areas [13].
 Each area is considered to have a primary feature, for example in processing sensory or cognitive signals.
-The cortical architecture has a high degree of clustering and small path-length yet exhibits an exponential degree-distribution [14].
+The cortical architecture has a high degree of clustering and a small average path-length yet exhibits an exponential degree-distribution [14].